tremby/py-lightpack/README.md

   is now a much more reliable `CannotConnectError`.
 - Method calls now raise a `CommandFailedError` on failure where before they were silent.
+- Socket connection is buffered to prevent misreadings.

 Spellings
 ---------